Report of the committee of Privy Counsellors appointed to consider authorised procedures for the interrogation of persons suspected of terrorism

 Crown copyright material has been reproduced under licence from the Controller of Her Majesty's Stationary Office.

-Full text of report is available at House of Commons Parliamentary Papers
+Full text available at UK Parliamentary Papers permalink:

 To the Right Honourable EDWARD HEATH M.P.